interledger/rfcs/0035-spsp-invoices/0035-spsp-invoices.md

 ### Definitions
 * **Invoice** - A set of parameters describing the nature of the value transfer as well as its terms and status.
-* **Invoice Payment** - The process of completing an Invoice by transfering value to its corresponding Invoice SPSP Endpoint.
+* **Invoice Payment** - The process of completing an Invoice by transferring value to its corresponding Invoice SPSP Endpoint.
 * **Payer** - The entity that is sending units of value to an Invoice SPSP Endpoint on the Payee's [SPSP Server](../0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md#Definitions).
 It is running the [SPSP Client](../0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md#Definitions).
 * **Payee** - The entity that is creating an Invoice SPSP Endpoint and receives units of value from the Payer using this Invoice SPSP Endpoint.
 It is running the [SPSP Server](../0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md#Definitions).
 * **Invoice Payment Pointer** - A [Payment Pointer](../0026-payment-pointers/0026-payment-pointers.md) that includes a unique and opaque string and represents an Invoice.
 The SPSP Client uses it to query the [SPSP Endpoint](../0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md#Definitions) on the SPSP Server, which MAY expose the details of the Invoice.
 It is the means by which the Payee keeps track of incoming payments.